Charlie Kirk: COVID-19

-In 2020, Kirk spread false information and conspiracy theories about COVID-19 on social media platforms, such as Twitter.
+In 2020, Kirk spread false information and conspiracy theories about COVID-19 on social media.
 He sharply criticized Democrats' criticism of Trump's withdrawal of WHO funding and called COVID-19 the "China virus", which Trump retweeted.
 Kirk alleged that the WHO covered up information about the COVID-19 pandemic.
-He was briefly banned from Twitter after falsely claiming that hydroxychloroquine had proved to be "100% effective in treating the virus"; he alleged that Gretchen Whitmer, the Democratic governor of Michigan, threatened doctors who tried to use the medication.
-These falsehoods were retweeted by Rudy Giuliani, whose account was then also suspended.
+He was briefly banned from Twitter after falsely claiming that hydroxychloroquine had proved to be "100% effective in treating the virus."
+He alleged that Gretchen Whitmer, the Democratic governor of Michigan, threatened doctors who tried to use the medication.
+Rudy Giuliani retweeted these falsehoods, and Twitter also suspended his account.

 In defending the Trump administration's response to the pandemic, Kirk falsely stated that during the 2009 swine flu pandemic it "took President Barack Obama 'millions infected and over 1,000 deaths to declare a public health emergency, with the meme shared by Kirk confusing the point at which Trump declared a public health emergency and the point at which Obama issued a national emergency.
 When the Obama administration acknowledged the WHO's declaration of a public health emergency on April 26, 2009, there were fewer than 280 cases of H1N1 infection reported in the U.S., and the first confirmed death (of a Mexican toddler on vacation) occurred the next day, April 27.
 The WHO projected 1,000,000+ U.S. cases on June 25, after declaring a pandemic on June 11.
 A spokesman for Turning Point USA acknowledged that its "social media team confused the two different types of emergency declarations", and Trump had not yet issued a national emergency.

 Kirk described the public health measure of social distancing prohibitions in churches as a Democratic plot against Christianity and made the unfounded assertion that authorities in Wuhan, China, were burning patients.
 In 2020, he said he refused to abide by mask requirements because "the science around masks is very questionable".

 In July 2021, Kirk promoted misleading claims about the efficacy and safety of COVID-19 vaccines.
 On the Fox News show hosted by Tucker Carlson, Kirk called mandatory requirements for students to take the COVID-19 vaccine "medical apartheid".
 He called for parents to protest at school board meetings, urging them to push back against mask-wearing.